 So what about you?
 What do you think?
 As always, comments welcome.

 If you enjoy what you read here, feel free to sign up for my monthly newsletter to catch up on all things learning, edtech and storytelling.

-What Makes a Comment? by Aaron Davis is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+What Makes a Comment – an Investigation of the Different Ways of Engaging in Dialogue by Aaron Davis is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.